-DMARC ensures that only emails that are sent from your own domain are delivered to your recipients.
-This way, you can be sure that your visitors or customers will only see emails that you have sent yourself.
-This means that every domain owner should have DMARC in order to protect their domain.
+DMARC enforcement ensures that only valid email senders can send emails from your domain.
+This way, you can be sure that your visitors or customers will only see emails you have authorized.
+Every domain owner should have DMARC to protect their domain and email identity.

 How do I set up a DMARC Policy

-Replace example.com with your domain name, and firstname.lastname@example.org with the email address you want to receive DMARC reports.
+Replace yourdomain.com with your domain name and email@example.com with the email address you want to receive DMARC reports.